-If you want to buy a home when you leave the armed forces but can't afford to buy property on your own, there are several schemes that offer help to buy a house.
+If you want to buy a home when you leave the armed forces but cannot afford to buy property on your own, there are several schemes that offer help to buy a house.

 Some of these programmes give priority to veterans, such as the:

-There is a legal process for buying a house or flat in Scotland that you should be familiar with.
+There is a legal process for buying a house or flat.
 It helps make sure both the buyer and seller are protected during the sale.

-If you're renting from a private landlord and you're finding it hard to pay the rent, there are several types of housing support that might be available to you.
+If you're renting from a private landlord and you're finding it hard to pay the rent, there is housing support that might be available to you.